doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Generics, and iterators for stack and queue.
 Wrote code for some  simple applications in C++.
 Also learned about Bags.

 **Thoughts** : I was unable to code yesterday, and spent my time in theory instead.
 Will compensate that at the end.

+# 100 Days Of Code - Log

+### Day 83: August 17, 2020

+**Today's Progress**: Tried writing the cide for percolation problem today.
+Used unionfind algorithm and found out percolation statistics, percolation probability and eventually determined the percolation threshold .

+**Thoughts** : Had to scratch my head for hours to get the code right in Java.
+Need to exploreit more.